DivyaBasantray/Lending-Club-Credit-Risk-Loan-Default-Analysis/README.md

 - Fully Paid → considered non-default
 - Charged Off → considered default

-Current and other ongoing loan statuses were not included when calculating the final charged-off rate because their final outcome is not yet known.
+- Current and other ongoing loan statuses were not included when calculating the final charged-off rate because their final outcome is not yet known.

-The final dataset was cleaned and prepared using Python before being used in Power BI.# Lending-Club-Credit-Risk-Loan-Default-Analysis
+- The final dataset was cleaned and prepared using Python before being used in Power BI.